lyfar/awa-docs/docs/features/globe.md

 <FeatureSummary />

 ## Narrative
 The Globe is the living map of AWATERRA.
-It centers on the practitioner’s location, pulses with their latest contribution, and illuminates nearby lights to reinforce the collective journey.
-Designed for awe and clarity, it blends real-time data with mindful pacing so each spin feels grounded.
+It centers on the practitioner, pulses with their latest contribution, and shows nearby lights so the community feels close.

-The surface serves multiple roles: onboarding wow moment, daily home base, and contextual prompt for inviting friends.
-Every visual treatment—from golden pulses to expanding ripples—communicates that practice has tangible impact.
+It serves as the onboarding wow moment, daily home base, and gentle prompt to invite friends.
+Every visual treatment, from golden pulses to expanding ripples, signals that practice has real impact.

 ## Interaction Blueprint
 1. Acquire permissioned location data or fall back to a global overview if unavailable.